 The recognition system is constructed around a modular architecture of feature extraction and digit classification units.
-Preprocessed image is an input for the feature extraction module, which transfers the extracted features toward SVM classifiers (Figure 1).
+Preprocessed image is an input for the feature extraction module, which transfers the extracted features toward SVM classifiers (Figure 2.1).

-From the digit images with resolution of $128 \times 128$ pixels, we have obtained $16 \times 16$ binary images on which the smoothing and centralizing preprocessing techniques have been applied.
+From the digit images with resolution of 128×128 pixels, we have obtained 16×16 binary images on which the smoothing and centralizing preprocessing techniques have been applied.
 We have extracted 116 features that are classified as 54 structural and 62 statistical.
-The both feature families as one set are forwarded to the SVM classifier and obtained results are basis for future comparisons.
+The structural and statistical features as a single feature set are input for the SVM classifier.
+The obtained results are basis for further examinations.

-Figure 1.
-The system architecture
+Figure 2.1: The system architecture